glassroom/heinsen_routing/README.md

 Official implementation of "[An Algorithm for Routing Capsules in All Domains](https://content.glassroom.com/An_Algorithm_for_Routing_Capsules_in_All_Domains.pdf)" (Heinsen, 2019).

-Please note: the paper is still a draft, subject to revision.
-Feedback and suggestions are welcome!

 ## Why?

 Initial evaluations show that our routing algorithm, _without change_, achieves state-of-the-art results in two domains, vision and language.
 In our experience, this is unusual, and therefore worthy of attention and further research: